m2osw/snapwebsites/snapmanager/README.md

 ## Following VPS Computers: Installing `snapmanagerdaemon`

 On the other computers, you want to install the `snapmanagerdaemon` package.
-This starts `snapinit`, `snapcommunicator`, and `snapmanagerdaemon`.
+This starts `snapcommunicator` and `snapmanagerdaemon`.
 By default `snapcommunicator` will not be communicating with any neighbors.
-However, `snapmanagercgi` will offer you to include neighbors IP addresses.
+However, `snapmanagercgi` will offer you to add the IP addresses of neighbors.
-[TODO: ONE IMPLEMENTED--neighbors editing is not yet in place] By doing so, you automatically create the cluster.
+By doing so, you automatically create the cluster.

     sudo apt-get install snapmanagerdaemon